-Lastly, the potential for immunotoxicity and mammary gland effects represents an area of concern across several constituents of the larger PFAS family (primarily long-chain PFAS).
-No studies have evaluated these outcomes following PFBA exposure or following exposure to the structurally related PFBS described above.
-No chemical-specific information is available to judge the degree to which the existing endpoints in the PFBA Toxicological Review would be protective of immunotoxicity or mammary gland effects.
+Lastly, the potential for immunotoxicity (including developmental immunotoxicity, in particular) and mammary gland effects represents an area of concern across several constituents of the larger PFAS family (primarily long-chain PFAS).
+No studies have evaluated these outcomes following PFBA oral exposure or following oral exposure to the structurally related PFBS described above.
+However, one dermal toxicity study Weatherly et al. (2021) did observe altered cellularity for multiple immune cell types in the draining lymph nodes and ear pinna of exposed animals, raising the concern for immunotoxicity following oral exposures.
+However, without reported internal serum levels, it is difficult to ascertain whether the exposure levels in the dermal study are equipotent to the oral exposures used in the subchronic and developmental toxicity studies and whether the hepatic, thyroid, or developmental endpoints observed in those studies would be protective of immunotoxicity endpoints.
+Overall, no chemical-specific information is available to judge the degree to which the existing endpoints in the PFBA Toxicological Review would be protective of mammary gland or immune (including developmental immune) effects after oral exposure.

 Given the residual concerns for potentially more sensitive effects outlined above, a database uncertainty factor is considered necessary.
-Specifically, a value of 3 was selected for the UF_D to account for the uncertainty surrounding the lack of a multigenerational reproductive study, developmental neurotoxicity study (or information on thyroid hormone perturbation in utero and postnatally), immunotoxicity, or mammary gland effects.
+Specifically, a value of 3 was selected for the UF_D to account for the uncertainty surrounding the lack of a multigenerational reproductive study, developmental neurotoxicity study (or information on thyroid hormone perturbation in utero and postnatally), immunotoxicity (and developmental immunotoxicity, in particular), or mammary gland effects.
 A UF_D of 10 was not applied, given that multiple lines of chemical-specific information or data from structural analogs are available to partially mitigate the concern that additional study would possibly result in reference values one order of magnitude lower than the one currently derived.
 Thus, a UF_D value of 3 was applied because currently available lines of evidence do not fully eliminate this concern.

 The candidate values (see Table 5-7) are derived by dividing the POD{HED} by the composite uncertainty factor.
-For example, for relative liver weight in adult rats from Butenhoff et al. (2012), the candidate value is calculated as:
+For example, for relative liver weight in adult rats from Butenhoff et al. (2012a), the candidate value is calculated as:

-17 Candidate value for PFBA =
+Candidate value for PFBA =

 $$BMDL{10} \div UF_c$$

 (5-5)

-Candidate value = $$2.04 \binom{mg}{kg-d} \div 1,000$$
+Candidate value = $2.04 \left(\frac{\text{mg}}{\text{kg-d}}\right) \div 1,000$

-19 Candidate value = $$0.002 \binom{mg}{kg-d}$$
+Candidate value = $$0.002 \left(\frac{\text{mg}}{\text{kg-d}} \right)$$

-Candidate value = $$2.0 \times 10^{-3} \binom{\text{mg}}{\text{kg-d}}$$
+Candidate value = $$2.0 \times 10^{-3} \left(\frac{\text{mg}}{\text{kg-d}} \right)$$